StackExchange/dnscontrol/docs/_functions/global/D.md

 - A function argument will be called with the domain object as it's only argument.
 Most of the [built-in modifier functions](#domain-modifiers) return such functions.
 - An object argument will be merged into the domain's metadata collection.
-- An array arument will have all of it's members evaluated recursively.
+- An array argument will have all of it's members evaluated recursively.
 This allows you to combine multiple common records or modifiers into a variable that can be used like a macro in multiple domains.

 {% include startExample.html %}